kaiwenShen/Pair_trading_coke_pepsi/readme.md

 The emphasis was not so much on the trading strategy, but rather on the stochastic path simulation with embedded correlation and mean-reversion behaviour of the spread.

 ## Files

-the major code is in the ko_pep.ipynb file. there is also a three slide ppt to demonstrate the code.
+The major code is in the ko_pep.ipynb file.
+There is also a three slide ppt to demonstrate the code.